microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 # Shared Tree Storage

 > Note: Items in a `code block` are elaborated upon in the Glossary at the end of this document.
+Items in a blockquote (such as the text you are reading right now) provide helpful context but are not strictly necessary to understand the current topic.

 ## Overview